Variable structures in M87* from space, time and frequency resolved interferometry: Methods

+with $x \in \Omega_x$, $t \in \Omega_t$, and $\nu \in \Omega_\nu$ with $\mathcal P (\tau| T) \coloneqq \mathcal N (\tau\vert 0, T)$.
 The a priori correlation structure of the logarithmic sky brightness $\tau$ is encoded within the covariance $T$.
 Choosing a log-normal model allows the sky brightness to vary exponentially on linear spatial, temporal, and frequency scales and ensures the positivity of the reconstructed intensity, similarly to \cite{chael2016high, chael2018interferometric}.

 We perform a basis transformation to a standardised Gaussian distribution $\mathcal P(\xi_s) = \mathcal N(\xi_s\vert 0, \mathds{1})$, which allows us to separate the correlation structure from its realization \cite{repara}.
 The new coordinates $\xi_s$ have the same dimension as the original parameters, but are a priori independent: